Skip to content

 • Regularly auditing electronic records for unauthorized changes.

-Also Read: Practical Guide to GMP Compliance for Small Pharma Companies in Clinical Trials
+Also Read: How to Address GMP Compliance Failures in Small and Medium-Sized Pharma Businesses

 Example: A pharmaceutical company implementing blockchain for supply chain management enhances data traceability.